The Amazon subscribe and save is one of the best features available for different products that you sell on the Amazon marketplace.

 14. Does Amazon give incentives to sellers for adding more ASINs?

-No. Amazon is only committed in delivering an exceptional experience for the sellers and customers.
+No. Amazon is only committed to delivering an exceptional experience for the sellers and customers.
 It doesn’t give any incentive just because you have added more ASINs.
 It completely depends on the number of sales you make.

 15. I have disabled the SnS settings for the SnS offers.
 Then, why do I still receive emails about violations?